 We are so glad you are considering baptism.
-Please take some time to review the following information and submit the form located at the bottom of this page.
-A staff member will contact you after the form has been submitted.
+Please take some time to review the following information.
+Anyone who needs to be baptized or has questions about baptism can register below for our next baptism class.
 If you have any questions, please email Derek Allen, Next Steps pastor.

 Why should I be baptized?